vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: List MAC address sets on the specified scope.

 ## servicesAlarmsSource
-Working with Alarms from a Specific Source
+Working With Alarms from a Specific Source
 =====

 Some system alerts will show up as alarms in the NSX dashboard.
 You can